salahnomad/salahnomad.github.io/content/ai-future/olive-tree-oracle/index.md

 {{< figure src="images/ai-insult-heritage-contrast.jpg" alt="Diptych contrasting sterile AI interface calling heritage 'primitive mud' with elder's hands holding sacred Moroccan clay" caption="The crisis of our age: cold algorithmic logic versus warm living heritage." >}}

 In that moment, I understood we're building oracles without memory, gods without souls.
-As a practitioner of [**Rooted Nomadism**](/glossary/rooted-nomadism/), this is existential. **If our tools erase cultural context, they destroy the very bridges I build between ancient wisdom and digital innovation.**
+As a practitioner of [**{{< glossary-link "Rooted Nomadism" >}}**](/glossary/rooted-nomadism/), this is existential. **If our tools erase cultural context, they destroy the very bridges I build between ancient wisdom and digital innovation.**

 ## What's Wrong with Our Current Approach to AI?